stephanos7/react-xo/README.md

+## XO TicTacToe Game

+The project was built following the official react docs tutorial (v16) and added:

+*   CSS grid layout
+*   Radium Styling

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-## XO Game following the official React docs tutorial